Davetherave32/Senna/README.md

 The main goal of this website is to show more awareness of this man.
 I want to teach the target audience why he is rated so highly by his peers and colleagues.

-* First Time Visitor Goals
+### First Time Visitor Goals

-    - As a First Time Visitor, I want to learn about the history of this person and understand why he was rated so highly.
+As a First Time Visitor, I want to learn about the history of this person and understand why he was rated so highly.

-    - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-    - As a First Time Visitor, I want to look for statistics and facts to tell me why he's proven to be the greatest of all time.
+As a First Time Visitor, I want to look for statistics and facts to tell me why he's proven to be the greatest of all time.

- * Returning Visitor Goals
+## Returning Visitor Goals

-    - As a Returning Visitor, I want to find information about Ayrton Senna.
+As a Returning Visitor, I want to find information about Ayrton Senna.

-    - As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

-* Frequent User Goals
+## Frequent User Goals

-    - As a Frequent User, I want to check to see if there are any newly added stats and facts.
+As a Frequent User, I want to check to see if there are any newly added stats and facts.

-    - As a Frequent User, I want to check to see if another driver will be rated as highly.
+As a Frequent User, I want to check to see if another driver will be rated as highly.

 ### Color Scheme

-The colors used in the site of whitesmoke for the background color , a red for the footer, with black as the hover effect, navy blue (#34495e) is used as a container color.
-Finally all text is white, with red being a hoover color when nessary.
+PLease find the colors schemes that I used [here](https://coolors.co/ffffff-ff0000-f5f5f5-34495e-3a3a3a)

 ### Typography